-Written by Linda Vlassenrood.
-This text was first published in Becoming a Smart Society.
-Conclusions DATAstudio Programme 2015-2017 edited by Linda Vlassenrood for Het Nieuwe Instituut, Rotterdam, 2018.
+I wrote this article for Becoming a Smart Society.
+Conclusions DATAstudio Programme 2015-2017, Het Nieuwe Instituut, Rotterdam, 2018.

 A collection of innovative projects doesn’t necessarily add up to a smart city.
 However fervently the city’s communication strategists and various articles would have us believe it, Eindhoven is still far from being a smart city.
 And it certainly isn’t a smart society.
 Yet the existing gap presents tremendous opportunities.
 There is still room to shape the ways in which citizens take part in the conversation around data collection and how the city designs its data policy in order to encourage critical reflection.